okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 The content of each array element is an object of the [LogEvent](/docs/reference/api/system-log/#example-logevent-object) type.
 This is the same object that the System Log API defines for system log events.
 See [System Log API](/docs/reference/api/system-log/) for information on the object and its sub-objects.

-Delivery of events is a best effort.
+Okta delivers events on a best-effort basis.
 Events are delivered at least once.
 Delivery can be delayed by network conditions.
 Sometimes, multiple requests may arrive at the same time after a delay, or events may arrive out of order.
 To establish ordering, you can use the time stamp contained in the `data.events.published` property of each event.
 To detect duplicated delivery, you can compare the `eventId` value of incoming events against the values for events previously received.

 There is no guarantee of maximum delay between event occurrence and delivery.